Mohammed-farhaan-math/Operating-System-Lab/README.md

 3. 🛠️ Make your changes
 4. 📤 Submit a Pull Request

-Contributions can include:
+Contributions include:
 - New algorithms
-- Gantt chart visuals
-- Bug fixes or cleaner explanations
-- Translations or language ports (Python/Java)
+- Translations into Rust
+-

 ---